Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/identify.typ

     - #vex-rule[R13] Motors are limited to a combined power of 88W
       - 66W are being used by the drivetrain, and we will likely need 11W for the intake v3, leaving 11W for the ladybrown.
     - #vex-rule[SG6] Possession is limited to two Rings and one Mobile Goal
-    - Must not interfere with other mechanisms
+    - Must not interfere with other mechanisms.
   ],
 )